← Back to Blog

 The Tax-Free Savings Account is available to Canadians aged 18 and older with a valid Social Insurance Number.
 Despite the name, it can hold more than cash savings, including eligible stocks, exchange-traded funds, and mutual funds.

-• Contribution limit: $7,000 per year in 2025 (cumulative room since 2009 is $95,000)
+• Contribution limit: $7,000 per year in 2026.
+Cumulative room can reach $109,000 if you were eligible every year since 2009 and never contributed.

 • Income limit: None — any Canadian can contribute regardless of income